Ready For The Local Secrets?

 Located just south of Fort Totten, President Lincoln made some of the largest, nation-changing decisions from his summer cottage.

-Although it looks kinda creepy, we promise our apartments are much nicer.
+While this piece of real estate looks kinda creepy, we promise our apartments are much nicer.

 His family lived in the smaller home on a hilltop for three summers straight during the Civil War, bringing them closer to the war and giving the President greater insights into humility, freedom, and justice.